 The square footage of structures and acreage data found in MLS printouts, assessor records and the like are usually just estimates and should not be relied upon.
 Many Oregon properties have not been surveyed and their exact boundaries are not known.
 Square footage or land size is often material considerations in a purchase.
 The seller should therefore be very careful about making square footage and acreage representations.
 It is a good idea to warn buyers that all structures and land should be measured by the buyer or a licensed surveyor.
 Such measurement or verification is often made an express contingency of the agreement.
 If property boundaries are in doubt in any way, the seller may elect to have the property surveyed prior to putting it up for sale.
 Any representation of square footage should state the source (e.g. per assessor) and contain a “more or less” or other accuracy disclaimer.
 Licensed surveyors can be found by visiting their website here.

-Residential property built before 1978 (called “target” housing) is subject to the Residential Lead-Based Paint Disclosure Program administered by the Environmental Protection Agency (EPA) and the Department of Housing and Urban Development (HUD).
-The Act requires sellers of target housing to provide the buyer with a lead-based paint disclosure and the pamphlet entitled Protect Your Family From Lead in Your Home.
+Residential property built before 1978 (subject to the Residential Lead-Based Paint Disclosure Program administered by the Environmental Protection Agency (EPA) and the Department of Housing and Urban Development (HUD).
+The Act requires sellers to provide the buyer with a lead-based paint disclosure and the pamphlet entitled Protect Your Family From Lead in Your Home.
 Information about the requirements and samples of the forms can be found by clicking here.

 Owners of homes built before 1978 should anticipate and discuss with their agents their obligations under the disclosure statute.
 It is the seller’s responsibility under federal law to see to it the buyer receives the disclosure and pamphlet.
 Sellers of pre-1978 housing should ask their real estate licensee about lead-based paint disclosures.
 Information about lead-based paint and companies certified and licensed to conduct lead-based paint testing or perform abatement, can be found at the Department of Human Resources by clicking here.

 If you are planning renovation, repair, or painting (RRP) on a home built before 1978, you should be aware of EPA rules that require such work be done by certified contractors who must follow EPA work guidelines.
 This may complicate or add expense to such projects.
-RRP rules in Oregon are jointly administered and enforced by the Construction Contractors Board (CCB) & the Department of Human Services (DHS).
+RRP rules in Oregon are jointly administered and enforced by the Construction Contractors Board (CCB) & the Oregon Health Authority.
 For information, click here.

 Homeowners who do their own work in their own home are exempt from RRP rules.
 EPA does, however, urge homeowners to read EPA’s Renovate Right: Important Lead Hazard Information for Families, Child Care Providers, and Schools.
 Homeowners can also call the National Lead Information Center at 1-800-424-LEAD (5323).
 For more information or visit EPA’s website by clicking here.